BJMartin1025/NextFlix---CS4090-Project/TEST_FIXES.md

 # Test Suite Fixes - Implementation Details

 ## Overview
 Fixed critical test infrastructure issues that were preventing the test suite from executing.
-All 48 tests now pass with 60% code coverage.
+All 60 backend tests now pass with 60% code coverage.

 ## Problems Identified and Resolved